 Candida overgrowth often occurs after the use of antibiotics where beneficial bacteria die along with pathogenic bacteria.
 The use of antibiotics is the perfect opportunity for candida to take over.

-A round of antibiotics that causes a loss of beneficial bacteria in the gut allows for candida overgrow where the beneficial probiotic bacteria once resided.
+A round of antibiotics that causes a loss of beneficial bacteria in the gut allows for candida to overgrow where the beneficial probiotic bacteria once resided.

 Candida is an opportunistic yeast that will overgrow when the conditions are right.
+An overgrowth of candida especially in its virulent forms will cause a leaky gut.

 As you kill candida with antimicrobials or antifungals, you also want to make sure that you are replacing the gut with beneficial bacteria to take over where candida once resided.

-Which probiotics are best for candida?
+Which probiotic is best for candida?

 Not all probiotics are equal when it comes to inhibiting candida overgrowth.
 Saccharomyces Boulardii, L. Reuteri, and L. Rhamnosus are some of the best probiotic strains for candida that are effective.